camba1/gotempm/vault/README.md

 - Vault needs to be configured with the necessary secrets/policies/roles for our services
 - The Kubernetes YAML manifests for our services deployments must be patched to interact with Vault's agent injector

+The figure below shows how the Vault Injector will find and populate the secrets for the microservices

 ![Agent pulls parameters from the deployment and uses them to create an init container](../diagramsforDocs/stopPasswordInsanity-InjectingValuesDetail.png)